CharlieLeee/muwanx/docs/docs/getting-started/examples.md

 ### WebAssembly Not Supported

-Muwanx requires a modern browser with WebAssembly support.
+muwanx requires a modern browser with WebAssembly support.
 Ensure you're using an up-to-date version of Chrome, Firefox, Safari, or Edge.